Heart-BreakOne/accelerometer-demo/README.md

 # accelerometer-demo

-Accelerometer demo that vibrate phone when changes are detected written in kotlin.
+Simple accelerometer demo that vibrates device when accelerometer changes are detected written in kotlin.